 3. The History

-If history and architecture are your thing, head to the city of Ravenna, once the western capital of the Roman Empire and now home to eight UNESCO World Heritage Sites, recognized for their Byzantine mosaics.
+If history and architecture are your thing, head to the city of Ravenna, once the western capital of the Roman Empire.
+The city is home to several UNESCO World Heritage Sites, recognized for their Byzantine mosaics.
 The mosaics in the Basilica di San Vitale are the most popular, and a definite must-see.
-The tomb of poet Dante Alighieri is also in Ravenna and is worth a visit.
+The tomb of poet Dante Alighieri is also worth a visit.
 In the town of Cesena, you’ll find the Malatestiana Library, Europe's first civic (as opposed to religious or private) library.
 Finished in the 1450s, the space is perfectly preserved; you can see original manuscripts still chained to the reading desks.

 4. The Beach